anshikajain12/nextjs-14-tutorial/router-handler-demo/README.md

 * input the data
 * click the "send" button
 * you will see the response data

+## Handling Request
+* GET
+* POST
+* PATCH
+* DELETE

+> GET
+* GET Request is used to get the data from the server

+> POST
+* POST Request is used to send the data to the server
+* POST Request is used to create the data in the server
+* POST Request is used to update the data in the server
+* POST Request is used to delete the data in the server

+> PATCH
+* PATCH Request is used to update the data in the server
+* PATCH Request is used to delete the data in the server

+> DELETE
+* DELETE Request is used to delete the data in the server

 ## TO create a basic Next js template to run command
 * npx create-next-app --example